Spray painting can be fun, but that does not stop it from turning messy if you are not careful!

 Plus, it is essential to cover everything around before you start spray painting.
 Tape the areas around edges, trims, or narrow corners while working.
 Removing paint from hard-to-reach places becomes all the more difficult if you are not careful about it.

 And if you have already got paint sprayed over plastic, try to clean it immediately.
 If you work on it within the first few minutes, you can get rid of them using just water and a cloth.
-This will keep the plastic safe and prevent any form of damages as water is not harmful.
+This will keep the plastic safe and prevent any form of damage as water is not harmful.

 With this, we will take your leave, and you can let us know about any further queries in the comment section below.
 Happy painting!